GabMgt/LoGo/README.md

 LoGo
 ====

-Library for logging in Go.
+LoGo is a Golang logging library.

 It is inspired by : [Winston](https://github.com/flatiron/winston)